tom-sapletta-com/tom-sapletta-com/README.md

 + wetware, devops, domains, microfrontends

-Feel free to use my code, I spent many hours to give my ideas life, but it's still not perfect, don't hesitate to improve the code and use it to your own projects!
+Feel free to use my source code from hundreds of repos/projects/organisations I spent tousends of hours to give my ideas life, but it's still not perfect, don't hesitate to improve the code and use it to your own projects!

 [![Github](https://img.shields.io/github/followers/tom-sapletta-com?label=Follow&style=social)](https://github.com/tom-sapletta-com)